 It has no significant heritage buildings, but because the canal and the highway by-passed it, Watergang is perhaps the best-preserved example of a linear polder settlement.

 continue alongside the main road – the dead-end sign is not for cyclists.
-About 1 km after the last house of Watergang, the cycle path rises, to cross a bridge over a side canal.
+Further on, the cycle path rises, to cross a bridge over a side canal.

 cross the bridge, pass a bus stop, and then make a U-turn, down to that canal.
 Follow the cycle sign for Amsterdam.